CodeforAustralia/council-emissions-calculator/README.md

 ## Learn More about Development
 <details>
 <summary>
-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js, take a look at the following resources...
 </summary>

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.